nprapps/elections20-primaries/readme.rst

 * ``ap`` - Run the elex task and its prerequisites together

-To get started with Iowa data, run `grunt state json elex --date=02/3/2020`
+To get started with Iowa data, run `grunt --date=2/3/2020`

 There are also three tasks that are related to testing the app in "persistent" mode (i.e., running with regular updates and either displaying them locally or publishing them).